 Another huge strength of the BITX40 is its *hackability*.
 Adding Upper Sideband is easy, and even adding other bands isn’t horribly difficult.
 With Upper Sideband comes digital modes.
 Those are especially suited to QRP.
 I was able to make a 2600 mile contact to Hawaii on 5w using JT65 recently, and much longer contacts are possible when the band is open.

 There are other challenges with the BITX40 that don’t get talked about as much, but are important.
 First off, it requires that you align the radio.
 In the hook-up tutorial at hfsigs.com, it isn’t presented as mandatory but it should be treated as such.
 Thankfully all you need is an accurate (not a Harbor Freight freebie!) ammeter.
 That way you’ll get the maximum amount of power out of the radio without having to yell into the mic.

 Is the BITX40 a good beginners radio?
 (I think so!)

 For the right beginner, I think it is.
 For someone who’s never dabbled in electronics, it’s easy to build.
 For someone who’s never dabbled in HF, it’s potentially frustrating to operate and make contacts.
 With persistence, any of these obstacles can be overcome.

 The antenna system can be very simple.
 I’ve had great success with just an L-Match tuner and a long wire on a 20′ pole in an inverted V configuration.
-Works great!
-It could work better but it’s what my situation allows for, currently.
-A well calibrated setup will be good for contacts in the hundreds of miles, perhaps more in good conditions.
+An Inverted V Dipole works even better!
+A well calibrated setup will be good for contacts in the hundreds of miles at least, and probably more.